-9.2.1 Rescue and firefighting equipment and services shall be provided at an aerodrome.
+9.2.1 Rescue and firefighting equipment and services shall be provided at an aerodrome when serving commercial air transport operations.

 Note: Public or private organizations, suitably located and equipped, may be designated to provide the rescue and firefighting service.
 It is intended that the fire station housing these organizations be normally located on the aerodrome, although an off-aerodrome location is not precluded provided the response time can be met.